- The best business growth tips aren’t those that are paradigm shifting, but rather those that are accessible and easy to implement.

 4. Schedule Meeting: When you reach out to your individual contacts, you should try to serve two purposes.
 The first is to thank them for helping grow your business over the last year.
 The second should be to schedule a follow up meeting.
 Regardless if you closed a dozen deals together or just one, there is always room to expand.
 Use the year end phone call to set up a specific time and date that you can sit down and go over how you can work together moving forward.
 This is as critical as the phone call itself.
 Think about how many calls and emails you get at the end of the year.
 All of them are nice, but very few are remembered.
 This will further serve to help you hit the ground running after the first of the year.

-The real estate world is a fickle business.
-As much as people value existing relationships, there is always a what have you done for me lately attitude.
+The real estate world is a fickle business, and business growth tips are no different.
+As much as people value existing relationships, there is always a “what have you done for me lately” mentality at play.
 Instead of chasing new contacts, take a minute to look back on the ones you have recently made.
 You already have the inside track with everyone you have previously worked with.
 Use the end of the year to say thank you to your contacts, and grow your business moving forward.